 The year that everything changed.
-Blackcurrant Tango "St George" launched and for a breif moment, I sat very near the top of the advertising world.
+Blackcurrant Tango "St George" launched and suddenly, the advertising world knew who Jim and I were.

 Tango: Trade ads

 Finally, when all the Still Tango nonsense was over, it was time to create an actual ad for the brand.
 Tom Watt was a legend in the 80s having played Eastenders weed, Lofty.
 To launch Still Tango officially, we resurrected the Lofty character in this bizarre public health message.
-We shot it at Brent Cross shopping centre which was hugely satisfying as I'd spent 1990-91 working in the meat department at Waitrose here.
+We shot it at Brent Cross shopping centre which was hugely satisfying as I'd spent 1990-91 working in the meat department at Brent Cross Waitrose.

 Campaign feature